thisChronomiaClock/CS3_1stQtrPortfolio/public/reflections.md

     When an example is shown, I would put test it using VSCode or any other compiler if necessary.
 This would come in clutch for me.
 I would also memorize when an LT was to come (ofc i would)

-    What wouldn't work for me however, even without trying was taking hand-written notes.
+    What wouldn't work for me however , even without trying was taking hand-written notes.
 Reading through those notes would be tiring.
 You would have to analyze the outputs of handwritten code and changing the whole thing if it was wrong.
 I feel bad for note takers.
 Remember when I said I would memorize stuff and hopefully do good?
 Turns out there's also flaws.
 If I had other things to remember before CS, I would have to memorize too much, which hurts for me btw.
 So yea.

 # Aaaaaaaand first quarter of this school year done means a quarter of my sanity is gone.